KevinVitale/Web3Kit/README.md

 ### Example: Requests

-A goal for `Web3Kit` was to be small, yet flexible and expressive.
+An architectura goal for `Web3Kit` is to be small, yet flexible and expressive.

 For any request you want to make, call `(request:parameters:)` with a string literal: